Sunderland, Ontario: Business and commerce

 Sunderland has a community of small businesses that focus primarily on the needs of surrounding rural families.
-Downtown Sunderland also has a number of restaurants, drug store, dog groomer, grocery and bottle store, hardware store, an art gallery, a museum (Sunderland & District Historical Society), bank, post office and a branch of the Royal Canadian Legion.
+Downtown Sunderland also has a number of restaurants, drug store, dog groomer, grocery and bottle store, hardware store, an art gallery, a museum (Sunderland & District Historical Society), bank, post office, a corn maze (Buzzing Bees Adventure Farm) and a branch of the Royal Canadian Legion.

 History

 The land that the Town of Sunderland was built on, was granted in the early 1820s to United Empire Loyalists.
 (Sir Isaac Brock's Estate was given 1400 acre of free land in the vicinity).
-Sunderland slowly grew around the Brock Hotel - a popular overnight stop for travelers that was owned by Lorenzo Jones.
+Sunderland slowly grew around the Brock Hotel - a popular overnight stop for travellers that was owned by Lorenzo Jones.
 The first post office was called Brock and was run by Andrew Hill; it was located just north at the modern junction of Highway 12 and 7th Concession.

 Sunderland was originally called Jones Corners, as both Arch and Lorenzo Jones owned property in what became the downtown core.
 They produced a town plan and it was renamed Sunderland by 1871 when the Toronto - Lindsay Line of the Toronto and Nipissing Railway was built.
 The town's population grew rapidly during this time.
 (Vroomanton, a larger village to the west was bypassed by the railway, and its population subsequently dropped).

-Sunderland's name is thought to come from Charles Spencer, the Third Earl of Sunderland in England.
+Sunderland's name is thought to come from Charles Spencer, the third Earl of Sunderland in England.
 He was the Secretary of State, and he helped move Palatine German families to London and then, with Queen Anne's aid, to Ireland in the early 18th century.
-Many of the men in these families had ancestors who fought for Britain in the American War of Independence in 1776 and in the War of 1812 in the New World, and so, in 1818, after the wars, for their efforts, they were granted free land in what was to become Brock Township, Ontario.
+Many of the men in these families had ancestors who fought for Britain in the American War of Independence in 1776 and in the War of 1812 in the New World, and so, in 1818, after the wars, for their efforts, they were granted free land in what was to become Brock Township.
 These early Palatine settlers included surnames like: Shier, Baker, Bagshaw, Switzer, Lowe, St. John, Lodwick, Brethour and Doble.

 Hurricane Hazel struck Sunderland in 1954, and another storm in 1957 destroyed the skating arena and tore out many trees.

 Although the railway ceased operations through Sunderland in the 1980s, the town has remained vibrant, due in no small part to its close proximity to Toronto, Lindsay, and Newmarket.

+The Sunderland & District Historical Society maintains an archive of historical information about the village's century homes.